Exploring Worldwide Democratic Innovations

-The South Korea case study begins by looking at Gwanghwamoon 1st Street, an initiative run by the President’s administration to get citizen’s opinions on policies through an online platform, to then dive into local government initiatives such as the contest held by Icheon City for citizens to propose social distancing measures in 2020.
-Finally, it dives into another initiative focusing on the use of deliberative polling exercises to decide on Korean nuclear energy policy, leveraging a debate between randomly selected citizens and a nation-wide poll to make a difficult and controversial policy decision.
-Read the full case study here.
+This case study explores the innovation of Gwanghwamoon 1st Street, an initiative by the President’s administration to get citizen’s ideas, opinions and suggestions on policies directly through an online platform.
+Next, it dives into the contest held by Icheon City for citizens to propose social distancing measures in 2020, which were then implemented at city-level.
+Finally, the research dives into the deliberative polling exercise to decide on Korean nuclear energy policy, leveraging a debate between randomly selected citizens and a nation-wide poll to make a difficult and controversial policy decision.

-Moving away from more government-led democratic innovation, the Taiwan case study focuses on grassroots democratic innovation and their path to institutionalisation.
-The case study shares insights from Taiwan’s civic tech and gov tech experiences, showing how civic tech transitioned from oppositional politics to having a more institutionally anchored role in facilitating inclusive decision-making in Taiwan.
-The research dives into g0v, a community of hackers and people from the open source community who have launched various initiatives aimed at overcoming the information asymmetry between government and citizens and crowdsource knowledge from citizens.
-As such, this case study shows the path of institutionalisation from civic tech into gov tech, and its usage in policy deliberation under the vTaiwan platform.
-Read the full case study here.
+This case study shares insights from Taiwan’s civic tech and gov tech experiences, showing how civic tech transitioned from oppositional politics to a more institutionally anchored role in facilitating inclusive decision-making in Taiwan.
+The research dives into g0v, a community of hackers and people from the open source community who have launched various initiatives to overcome the information asymmetry with government and crowdsource knowledge from citizens.
+It shows the path of institutionalisation of civic tech into gov tech, and its usage in policy deliberation under the vTaiwan platform.
+A must-read for civic tech and democracy nerds!

-The Georgia case highlights democratic innovations in local government via government digital platforms, and amongst political parties who are making use of digital tools in innovative ways.
-The Local Self-government Code has created a deliberative and a consultative body at town and city level, with some very successful cases where cities took over municipality decision-making.
+The Georgian case highlights innovations in local government, government digital platforms, and political parties using digital tools, with both their strengths and limitations.
+The Local Self-government Code has created a deliberative and a consultative body at town and city level, with some very successfull cases where cities took over municipality decision-making.
 The digitalisation of government information and public services is studied through the my.gov.ge and the ichange.gov.ge platforms.
-Finally, the Girchi political party’s use of a digital platform for fundraising, party primaries and direct engagement with their members sheds light on some innovative ways of strengthening representative bodies using participatory platforms.
-Read the full case study here.
+Finally the Girchi political party’s use of a digital platform for fundraising, party primaries and direct engagement with their members sheds light on the way to strengthen representative bodies using participatory platforms.

 The “Exploring Worldwide Democratic Innovations” project was supported by the Robert Bosch Stiftung.